BrianSong/JayPath/README.md

 ## What we need to work on.
 -- We are in the process of applying for SIS api.
 After permission we are going to connect it to our database.
 -- Need to work on the algorithm and get more input from the user in addition to focus areas and return a complete list of courses.
-The recommended three courses and eleven core courses for each track now are just a basic demo of how we can get user data and give relevant response from the server.
+The recommended three track courses and eleven core courses for each track now are just a basic demo of how we can get user data and give relevant response from the server.